anonymousconference0/Collision_Task/README.md

 ### Running on Servers with Slurm Workload Managers
 When parameter sweeps are necessary, the code can be run on supercomputers.
-The current code supports running on servers that use slurm workload managers such as compute canada.
+The current code supports running on servers that use slurm workload managers.
 For exampole, to apply the TD algorithm to the Collision (EightStateCollision) task, with various parameters, first you need to create a json file that specifies all the parameters that you would like to run, for example:
 ```json